Roller skating was always part of (pop)-culture. Its comeback adds a new chapter to the traditions in this sports.

 Different to other trendy sports, roller skating is a very traditional activity, started as a pleasure for the masses at the end of the 19th century, in the same era as organized soccer in Europe, or baseball in the US.
-Nevertheless, there were many periods, in which it was regarded as extremely hip, or very lame.
-It seems, that roller skating is very adaptable to cultural cycles.
+Nevertheless, there were many periods, in which it was regarded either as extremely hip, or very lame.
+It seems, that roller skating is very susceptible to cultural cycles.
 Reason enough to pursue its renaissance further.

 Roller skating as a female lifestyle